SOURCE Online Modules

 - Play through each section of the module by pressing the orange arrow

-- At the end of each module, you will be asked to take a quiz.
-Once you have completed the quiz, a certificate of completion (in PDF form) will generate.
+- At the end of each module, you will be asked to take a knowledge assessment.
+Once you have successfully completed the quiz, a certificate of completion (in PDF form) will generate.
 Students participating in courses requiring the modules must send the certificate to the designated contact person for the course.

 SOURCE Online Modules for Students